 Suggestions

-Move the detailed code blocks (Prometheus metrics, alert rules, error wrapper) into separate referenced files and keep only concise summaries in the main SKILL.md to improve progressive disclosure and conciseness.
+Split the detailed code examples (Prometheus metrics, alert rules, error handling wrapper) into separate bundle files and reference them from SKILL.md to improve progressive disclosure.

 | Dimension | Reasoning | Score |